Mustard Seed Daily Devotions

 The war against enemies cannot be won alone.
 Therefore, we must never underestimate the promises in God’s Word and the power of God’s answers to prayer.
 Participating in counseling or a group discussion may help.
 Taking part in a Bible study or finding a prayer partner may be helpful, too.
 Seeking God-pleasing help is not a sign of weakness.
 Instead it is a step toward fighting off the enemy.

-… God has said, “I will never leave you; I will never abandon you.”
-Let us be bold, then, and say, “The Lord is my helper, I will not be afraid.
-What can anyone do to me?”
-(Hebrews 13:5b–6 GNT).
+For he [God] has said, “I will never leave you nor forsake you.”
+So we can confidently say, “The Lord is my helper, I will not fear; what can man do to me?”
+(Hebrews 13:5b–6).
 We can face any enemy with Christ beside us.

 Walking with my Lord